Search by handwriting

 Turn Handwrite on or off

-- Visit the Search settings page from your mobile device.
+- Visit the Search settings page from your phone or tablet.

 - Go to the Handwrite section.